plgagne/Game-Boy-Essentials/drafts/Game Boy Camera.md

 The Game Boy Camera project was not supervised by him.
 The software section, led by Hirokazu *Hip* Tanaka, not Okada Satoru's new hardware section, made the device.
 Perhaps they wanted to prove their hardware chops?
 To prove they were able to make inventive hardware without Okada and his team?

-## Laughable Hardware
+## Limited Hardware

-Released in 1998, the Game Boy Camera ended up retailling for USD 49.99$, more than twice the price of a typical Game Boy game.
+Released in 1998, *Game Boy Camera* ended up retailling for USD 49.99$, more than twice the price of a typical Game Boy game.
+Having a camera affixed to the top there, the higher price is easily explained.
+When you compare to the price of an entry-level digital camera

 Upon its release, the device enjoyed a somewhat warm reception.
 It was featured in mainstream magazines, and reportedly sold more than a million copies in Japan.

 <div class="gallery-container">
 {% include figure.html type="art-png" class="gallery" figcaption="[Popular Science, July 1998, P.12](https://books.google.ca/books?id=3Bxy4y0umo0C&pg=PA12)" %}